saili01/CPU-Monitor-App/README.md

 NPM command to install Electron: npm install electron -g

 **This project can be created from scratch but I have used Electron forge tool which helps to setup a project very quicky with some skeleton code to start from

 NPM command : npm install create-electron-app -g

-To create a new project: create-electron-app project_name To run the project: npm run start
+To create a new project: create-electron-app project_name

+To run the project: npm run start

+Once the App is ready we need to package it and create an installer.
+Below is the npm command which will help to package our app as an executable .exe file on the local system

+npm run make